ErikEJ/EntityFramework6PowerTools/src/ErikEJ.EntityFramework.SqlServer/readme.md

 ## Configuration

-There are variuos ways to configure Entity Framework to use this provider.
+There are various ways to configure Entity Framework to use this provider.

 You can register the provider in code using an attribute: